brown-dash/Dash-Documentation/markdown/getting-started.md

 Dash documents can be shared with individuals, groups of individuals, or a combination of both.
 Users may assign four types of document access rights:

-**Admin**: users can add, remove, edit, and change others' access rights to the document.
+**1. Admin**: users can add, remove, edit, and change others' access rights to the document.

-**Can Edit**: users can add, remove, and edit the contents of a document.
+**2. Can Edit**: users can add, remove, and edit the contents of a document.
 However, they may not change others' access rights.

-**Can Augment**: users can annotate and add other documents, but they cannot edit or remove the document.
+**3. Can Augment**: users can annotate and add other documents, but they cannot edit or remove the document.

-**Not Shared**: users have no access and cannot add, edit, remove, or view the document.
+**4. Not Shared**: users have no access and cannot add, edit, remove, or view the document.

-To create a group:
+**To create a group**:

 1. Click on the settings button on the top right in the menu and select the Modes submenu.
 Click on the Manage Groups Button.
 2. Click on the Create Group button to open the group creation menu.